Giles County shooting suspect taken into custody

 The public was advised that Boggs should be considered armed and dangerous, according to investigators.
 The investigation and search were being conducted with the assistance of the Virginia State Police.

-The sheriff's office announced about 6:15 p.m. that Boggs had been taken into custody.
-Additional details were not immediately available.
+The sheriff’s office announced about 6:15 p.m. that Boggs had been taken into custody.
+Additional details were not immediately available Wednesday evening.

 Commented